 As a registered charity and a company limited by guarantee, The Brain Charity is governed by a Board of Trustees.

-Our Trustees are all dedicated individuals who freely volunteer their time, expertise and skills to ensure that The Brain Charity is the best it can be.
+Our trustees are all dedicated individuals who freely volunteer their time, expertise and skills to ensure The Brain Charity is the best it can be.

 Professor Bill Chambers, Chair